KeishaSPerkins/kayesspeadesign_2/content/blog/why-should-you-rebrand.md

 draft = true
 layout = "page"
-tags = ["strategy", "rebrand"] title = "Why Should You Rebrand?" weight = 2
+tags = ["strategy", "rebrand"] title = "What is a Rebrand?" weight = 2

 +++